caitlinjones/halo/README.md

 library(devtools)
 install_github("caitlinjones/halo")
 ```
-### Step 2: Create manifest with all project parameters
+### Step 2: Create manifest with all project parameters including input files
 Example [here](example/manifest.txt)
 Note: If running multiple steps (e.g., pie charts and spatial plots),
 it is a good idea to use one manifest with all parameters needed for both